Learn about actual and potential costs

 Evaluate major factors to mitigate risk

-In the three years to 2018, the supply chain associated with air quality monitoring services has been posing a low risk of causing service disruptions.
+The supply chain associated with air quality monitoring services poses a moderate degree risk of causing service disruptions.
 The key upstream suppliers in the supply chain include lab equipment wholesalers, chemical wholesalers and electrical equipment manufacturers.
-Suppliers of this service typically operate both...
+Suppliers of this service typically operate both on site at the buyer's facility and...
 Subscribe to learn more.